-Use of Ranked Choice Voting is on the rise, and the map below shows were Ranked Choice Voting is used in the United States as of June 2021.
+Use of Ranked Choice Voting is gaining momentum, and the map below shows where Ranked Choice Voting is used in the United States as of June 2022.

 - Indiana Republican Party

 - Virginia Republican Party

 - Utah Democratic Party